theturboturnip/harper/packages/web/src/routes/docs/contributors/faq/+page.md

 ---

 This page will be composed of frequently asked questions for contributors.
-If you're reading this page, you might also be interested in [the main FAQ page](/docs/faq).

 ## What's the Difference Between a `Linter` and a `PatternLinter`?